 Yet with the elation came the reality of an astoundingly long list of new tasks.
 New parents have to cope with the postpartum recovery, lack of sleep and caring for a new person 24/7.

 Nothing can change those tough first few weeks (and months) like a small word of encouragement or gesture of appreciation.
-Grandparents are usually great at this, yet many new parents today do not live close to their family members.
+Grandparents are usually great at this, and we are incredibly fortunate that both sets of our parents have come to visit and support us from across the country or even the Atlantic Ocean.
+The reality is that many new parents today do not live close to their family members.
 In the midst of such personal upheaval and change, a lack of support can feel isolating.

 My partner and I are fortunate to be part of several amazing networks of support here in Palo Alto.
 One of the biggest things that made a difference in our early parenting lives was being part of a community.